 When the Rev. Dean Woodruff brought out the bread for communion at Webster, part of the loaf had been broken away because Aldrin had taken a portion of the bread with him to the moon.
 Every year since, on the Sunday closest to the moon landing, Webster Church holds a commemorative communion service in honor of that special day.

 Scott Andrews, the pastor at McVeytown (PA) Presbyterian Church in Huntingdon Presbytery, grew up in the Houston area and thus always had a fondness for the American space program.
-So, it’s not surprising that he will lead a Lunar Communion Service at his church on the 50th anniversary of that famous day.
-The July 20 gathering will be held at 4 p.m., which is around the time Aldrin held his service on the moon five decades prior.
+So, it’s not surprising that he led a Lunar Communion Service at his church on the 50th anniversary of that famous day.
+The July 20 gathering was held at 4 p.m., which is around the time Aldrin held his service on the moon five decades prior.

 “I had never heard the story about Buzz Aldrin taking communion to the moon until about three or four years ago,” said Scott, who actually visited Webster Presbyterian Church one Sunday when he was a young boy.

-Scott has created a poster board with pictures of the launch, the moon landing and splashdown that he will put in the narthex at McVeytown Church to help set the mood for the day.
-He has a NASA patch and a couple sample layers of a space suit that he got from a friend that he will also have available on display.
+Scott created a poster board with pictures of the launch, the moon landing and splashdown that was put in the narthex at McVeytown Church to help set the mood for the day.
+He had a NASA patch and a couple sample layers of a space suit that he got from a friend that were also available on display.

-Hymns with a creation theme will be part of the service, as well as video clips of the launch and landing.
-To keep everything in perspective, after the landing video, Scott will lead the service of communion.
-He has no idea what kind of attendance he’ll get from his congregation or the community, but that won’t deter him from enjoying the experience.
+Hymns with a creation theme were part of the service, as well as video clips of the launch and landing.
+To keep everything in perspective, after the landing video, Scott led the service of communion.
+Nearly 50 people turned out for the service.

-“I’m hoping this will be an evangelistic communion service,” Scott said.
+“I’m hoping this will be an evangelistic communion service,” Scott said prior to the event.
 “People just might come out of interest.